-We are an established world force in the design and manufacture of measurement products for industrial process control, flow measurement, gas and liquid analysis and environmental applications.
+ABB Incorporated is an established world force in the design and manufacture of instrumentation for industrial process control, flow measurement, gas and liquid analysis and environmental applications.

-As a part of ABB, a world leader in process automation technology, we offer customers application expertise, service and support worldwide.
+As a part of ABB, a leader in process automation technology, we offer customers application expertise, service and support worldwide.